mwerumuchai/one-minute-pitch/README.md

 # One Minute Pitch

-## A web application that allows users to create a one minute pitch and also get feeedback with votes.
+## A web application that allows users to create a one minute pitch and also get feedback with votes.

 ## By [Mweru Muchai](https://github.com/mwerumuchai)